socle-commun/example-codex-project/docs/knowledge-ethics.md

 # Knowledge Ethics

-This document adapts the French **"Manifeste pour l'éthique de la connaissance"** for the Screeps bot project.
+This document adapts the French **"Manifeste pour l'éthique de la connaissance"** for this IA template project.
 It outlines guiding principles to ensure that any collected data, documentation or analysis remains transparent and trustworthy.

 ## Ten Principles